anilswm/engineering-portal/content/fullTextSearch.md

 ## Creating a Text Index

 We need to create a text index on the fields to perform the text search.
 Text index can be created on single or multiple fields.
-The following statement will create a text index on single field.
+The following statement will create a text index on a single field.

 ```
 >db.books.createIndex({"description":"text"})
 ```
-For this tutorial we will create text index on _description_ and _subtitle_ fields.
+For this tutorial we will create a text index on _description_ and _subtitle_ fields.
 We can create only one text index per collection in MongoDB.
 So We will create a compound text index using the following statement.
 ```
 >db.books.createIndex({"subtitle":"text","description":"text"})
 ```

 ### $search
 Now we will try to search documents that have the keywords 'ECMAScript' in _description_ and _subtitle_ fields.
-For this we can use below statement.
+For this we can use the below statement.

 ```
 db.books.find({$text: {$search: "ECMAScript"}})